jamescowens/Boxel-Demo/README.md

 ```

 Now if you got to the web containers ip (http://[docker-machine ip]:8080).
 Login using the docker-machine ip ([docker-machine ip]:8080) and boxel as the room.

-You should see yourself in
+You should see yourself in realtime boxelized and sending to redis it's palletized code
-realtime boxelized and sending to redis it's palletized code ready to drawn using Minecraft blocks.
+ready to be drawn using Minecraft blocks.